Chargebacks. Every event Organizer's worst nightmare.

 It's important to understand how chargebacks work.

 - Disputes and chargebacks can happen months after the original transaction or the event took place.
+The is no time limit.

 - We're often at the mercy of the credit card company or issuing bank.